 DR. LYNCH-WALSH: Okay.
 So I'm on that report, and, first of all, my issues are more global before getting specific.
 Because we were also sent a joint legislative auditing committee response which then further confused me.
-In the appendix, Appendix A, it has a list of schools, and this is also in the table of contents BSC and Non-BSC bookkeeper employed, blah-blah-blah.
+In the appendix, Appendix A, it has a list of schools, and this is also in the table of contents BSC and Non-BSC bookkeeper employed, blah-blah.
 So Appendix A has a chart with a list of schools and a history dating back to 2016.
-And then I'm looking at -- there were multiple letters back and forth between the district and the state, but it speaks to now having done 97 schools.
-I'm confused.
-If, literally, all the schools have been audited for internal funds, then why am I just looking -- unless my report's missing pages, this doesn't seem like enough schools, especially when the history starts in 2016 and goes to 2022 and we're in 2023, so where are the ones for this school year?
+And then I'm looking at -- there were multiple letters back now, basically, through these reports?